willothy/flatten.nvim/README.md

 --
 ---@alias OpenHandler fun(files: BufInfo[], argv: string[], stdin_buf: BufInfo, guest_cwd: string):window, buffer
 --
-{
+local config = {
   callbacks = {
     ---Called to determine if a nested session should wait for the host to close the file.
     ---@param argv table a list of all the arguments in the nested session
     ---@return boolean
     should_block = require("flatten").default_should_block,
     ---If this returns true, the nested session will be opened.
     ---If false, default behavior is used, and
     ---config.nest_if_no_args is respected.
     ---@type fun(host: channel):boolean
     should_nest = require("flatten").default_should_nest,
     ---Called before a nested session is opened. pre_open = function() end,
     ---Called after a nested session is opened.
     ---@param bufnr buffer
     ---@param winnr window
     ---@param filetype string
     ---@param is_blocking boolean
     ---@param is_diff boolean
     post_open = function(bufnr, winnr, filetype, is_blocking, is_diff) end,
     ---Called when a nested session is done waiting for the host.
     ---@param filetype string
     block_end = function(filetype) end,
   },
   -- <String, Bool> dictionary of filetypes that should be blocking block_for = {
-        gitcommit = true
+    gitcommit = true,
   },
   -- Command passthrough
   allow_cmd_passthrough = true,
   -- Allow a nested session to open if Neovim is opened without arguments nest_if_no_args = false,
   -- Window options
   window = {
     -- Options:
     -- current        -> open in current window (default) -- alternate      -> open in alternate window (recommended) -- tab            -> open in new tab
     -- split          -> open in split
     -- vsplit         -> open in vsplit
     -- smart          -> smart open (avoids special buffers) -- OpenHandler    -> allows you to handle file opening yourself (see Types) --
     open = "current",
     -- Options:
-        -- vsplit         -> opens files in diff vsplits -- split          -> opens files in diff splits -- tab_vsplit     -> creates a new tabpage, and opens diff vsplits -- tab_split      -> creates a new tabpage, and opens diff splits -- OpenHandler    -> allows you to handle file opening yourself (see Types) diff = "tab_vsplit",
+    -- vsplit         -> opens files in diff vsplits -- split          -> opens files in diff splits
+    -- tab_vsplit     -> creates a new tabpage, and opens diff vsplits -- tab_split      -> creates a new tabpage, and opens diff splits -- OpenHandler    -> allows you to handle file opening yourself (see Types) diff = "tab_vsplit",
     -- Affects which file gets focused when opening multiple at once -- Options:
-        -- "first"        -> open first file of new files (default) -- "last"         -> open last file of new files focus = "first"
+    -- "first"        -> open first file of new files (default) -- "last"         -> open last file of new files focus = "first",
   },
   -- Override this function to use a different socket to connect to the host -- On the host side this can return nil or the socket address.
   -- On the guest side this should return the socket address -- or a non-zero channel id from `sockconnect`
-    -- flatten.nvim will detect if the address refers to this instance of nvim, to determine if this is a host or a guest pipe_path = require'flatten'.default_pipe_path,
+  -- flatten.nvim will detect if the address refers to this instance of nvim, to determine if this is a host or a guest pipe_path = require("flatten").default_pipe_path,
   -- The `default_pipe_path` will treat the first nvim instance within a single kitty/wezterm session as the host -- You can configure this behaviour using the following: one_per = {
     kitty = true, -- Flatten all instance in the current Kitty session wezterm = true, -- Flatten all instance in the current Wezterm session },
 }

 ```

 ### Advanced configuration examples